cdsittampalam/documentation/docs/FAQ.md

 ### How do I change my password?

-To safeguard your data, you can change your Qredo web app password at any time.
+To safeguard your data, you can change your Qredo Wallet app password at any time.

 The new password must contain: